DittoJoe/secretsanta/README.md

 ## Secret Santa Name Generator

-Every year in my family, we like to do a Secret Santa gift exchange at Christmas.
-There are many services out there to help you generate names, but this year I decided to create my own.
-It will generate a hash mapping each participant to another with no one matched to themself.
+I have a big family, so we like to do a Secret Santa gift exchange at Christmas.
+There are many services out there to help you generate names, but I decided to create my own using Ruby.
+It will generate a list of names and email each participant their name.
+In this way, the list is secret to everyone, even the one generating the list.

 If you want to try out this script as intended, begin by cloning this repository.